antoniogarrote/rdfstore-js/README.md

 - W3C RDF Interfaces API
 - RDF graph events API
 - Parallel execution where WebWorkers are available
-- Persistent storage using HTML5 LocalStorage
+- Persistent storage using HTML5 LocalStorage in the browser version
+- Persistent storage using MongoDB in the Node.js version

 ## Documentation